Ability to filter issue subtasks in issue form

 It would be interesting to see the filters in a task and its subtasks

-#8 Updated by Daniel Felix about 4 years ago
+#8 Updated by Daniel Felix over 4 years ago

 - Target version set to Candidate for next major release